DocDBrown/PrivacyPolicy/Truth.md

 You bet they did!!!

-But isn't it a job requiremnt for them to know the Geneva convetion?
+But isn't it a job requirement for them to know the Geneva convention?

 Maybe someone should ask Dr Alex Nicholls and his mates